calvintyvm/AirPong/README.md

-# Pong Game
+# Air Pong Game

-A basic pong game using SVGs.
+A combination of Ping Pong and Air Hockey.

+Move freely and try to get the ball across the goal.

+Need a challenge?
+Press g for more pucks.

+Get to 20 points and listen to the cheers of joy.

 ## Setup